farrelstw/farrelstw/README.md

 An ordinary person as a Network Engineer and IT Support

-🌱 I’m currently learning Python
+🌱 I’m currently learning Web Developer (HTML, CSS, JS)

 👀 I’m interested in Cybersecurity, Network Engineer and become Backend Developer

-🌱 I’m currently learning Web Developer (HTML, CSS, JS)
 <!--
 **farrelstw/farrelstw** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.